Compact satellite IoT device

-RockBLOCK 9603 is the smaller version of our standard RockBLOCK product.
-It has the same capabilities, but is specifically designed to be as small and light as possible and can send and receive short messages from anywhere on Earth with a view of the sky.
+Targeted at systems integrators and product developers, the RockBLOCK 9603 is a compact, robust piece of kit that can send and receive short messages from anywhere on Earth with a view of the sky.

 The RockBLOCK 9603 has a small form factor Molex connector to link the serial, power, and signalling lines to your controller.
 This may be marginally harder to use for hobbyists than the 0.1″ dot pitch header used on the standard RockBLOCK product.
 At the heart of RockBLOCK 9603 is an Iridium 9603 modem.

 The RockBLOCK hosts the 9603 and provides it with a patch antenna and its power supply requirements.
 It exposes the modem’s serial interface via a breakout connector over serial.
 The patch antenna is suitable for applications where the RockBLOCK can ‘see’ the sky; for example, under plastic but close to the top of the enclosure.
 If the RockBLOCK will be situated deep within your enclosure or have a metal barrier between it and the sky, the optional SMA connector allows you to attach an external antenna.

 - Optional SMA connector, for external antenna

 - Low latency; satellites are in Low Earth Orbit (<1 second)

 - Uses the Iridium Short Burst (SBD) data service

 - Data via e-mail or directly to your web-service

 - Message size: 340 bytes transmit, 270 bytes receive

 - Send / Receive frequency: Approximately once every 40 seconds